lrcfmd/kagome_database/ML_example/README.md

    - Outputs scores acheived by each, or one, model.
 MCC was used to determine the best performing model

 3. rank.py
-   - Vectors should be downloaded first from the link above [vectors](#Downloading vectors)
+   - Vectors should be downloaded first from the link above [Downloading vectors](#Downloading-vectors)
    - Generates a query dataset
    - Runs a chemical similarity ranking between the reported "ground truth" and query phase fields as proxy for chemical feasibility of the query dataset
    - Use pre-calculated vectors to obtain same results.
 Vectors can also be compressed independently by setting "use_vecs" variable in "main" function to False.